-Leaky pipes can cause a lot of damage in your home.
-Water corrobles wood and metal, and it can create a breeding ground for bacteria.
-In this article, you’ll learn some common leaks that are easily fixed as well as some more serious ones that require professional plumbing services.
+Leaky pipes can cause a lot of damage to your home.
+Water corrodes wood and metal, and it can create a breeding ground for bacteria.
+In this article, you’ll learn some common leaks that are easily fixed, as well as some more serious ones that require professional plumbing services.

 What Causes Leaky Pipes?

 Water damage is one of the most common and costly problems facing homeowners today, and leaky pipes are a leading cause.
 While a small drip might not seem like a big deal, even a tiny leak can waste hundreds of gallons of water each year and cause serious damage to your home.

 There are many different factors that can contribute to leaks in your home’s plumbing system, but some of the most common include:

 – Faulty or damaged pipes: Over time, your pipes will degrade and become weaker.
 This can be due to corrosion, wear and tear, or tree roots growing into them.
 Once they become damaged, it’s only a matter of time before they start leaking.